Pikes Peak International Raceway: Pikes Peak Meadows

 Pikes Peak Meadows was a dirt horse racing track facility opened in 1964 20 mi south of Colorado Springs and 25 mi north of Pueblo, Colorado, with a large, blue, covered grandstand on the west.
 After its horse racing ended in 1993, C. C. Myers "announced plans in May 1996 to build a major auto racing facility" at Pikes Peak Meadows.

 Speedway development

 In 1997, "Apollo Real Estate Advisors LP formed a joint venture January 30 with Raceway Associates, a partnership headed by California contractor and developer C.C.
 Myers Inc, to own and run the 1,300-acre" speedway complex.
 The asphalt track was constructed 6 ft below the "normal ground level", C.C.
 Myers planned "to get a big-time NASCAR race in 1998", and the facility had an open house for the local community on May 31, 1997.
-The first race's attendance (June 8) was 16,810, the Richard Petty Driving Experience used PPIR from July 2–17, the first IRL Series race on June 28 was televised, and a Winston West 500K race was held in July 1997.
+The first race's attendance (June 8) was 16,810, the Richard Petty Driving Experience used PPIR from July 2–17, the first IRL Series race on June 28 was televised, and a NASCAR Winston West 500K race was held in July 1997.